Hey, my sweet friends!

 Don’t be impatient, I know it’s so hard to wait…

 This is why I usually do it at night because I have no temptation.
 Once it is dry, moisten a cloth and apply it to paper so that it will get wet.
 When it’s wet you will see the drawing at the background showing through.

 Start to rub with your finger to remove the pulp of the paper.
 At this point I recommend doing it roughly, do not try to get the image sharp at once.

-When you see the whole image, it’s time to do something else while the paper dries again.
+When you see the whole image, it’s time to do something else while the paper dries again, like drinking a tea or coffee.
 A few minutes is enough.